If We Get a Second Wave of Coronavirus, Here's When to Expect It – and How to Stay Safe

 - Flu-like illnesses tend to be seasonal.
 “Most of the time, seasonal flu lasts one season,” Dr. Winslow said.
 “You start seeing cases in October, November, and then by March, April, early May, the number of cases of seasonal flu is dramatically decreased.”

 - A similar pattern has occurred in past pandemics.
-In the 1918 Spanish influenza pandemic, case counts "declined very significantly in the summer of 1918," Dr. Winslow said.
-But in the fall, a second wave of the outbreak in the fall proved even deadlier, exacerbated by displacement and overcrowding after the the end of World War I.
+In the 1918 Spanish influenza pandemic, case counts “declined very significantly in the summer of 1918,” Dr. Winslow said.
+But in the fall, a second wave of the outbreak proved even deadlier, exacerbated by displacement and overcrowding after the end of World War I.

 - We stay inside more during the fall and winter.
 The virus spreads most easily in close, indoor spaces.

-- Schools could reopen.
-If school resumes in the fall, the virus is likely to spread in classrooms and homes, with students potentially transmitting it to their families.
+- Some schools are reopening.
+As some schools resume, the virus may spread in classrooms and homes, with students potentially transmitting it to their families.

-For many of us, it may seem too soon to start thinking about a second wave when the first is still so prevalent.
-Keep these future recommendations in mind, but also remember to follow and stay up to date with your local social distancing guidelines.
-Complying with that protocol is the best way to stem the current outbreak and, hopefully, stymie a second.
+Keep these recommendations in mind, but also remember to follow and stay up to date with your local social-distancing guidelines.
+Complying with that protocol is the best way to stem the ongoing pandemic as we head into the fall.